lab1092/blender-manual_ja/manual/rigging/armatures/bones.rst

 *You have no direct access to this curve*; you can only control it to some extent using bone properties, as explained in the :doc:`editing pages </rigging/armatures/editing/properties#bone_rigidity_settings>`.

-In :guilabel:`An armature of B-Bones in Edit mode` we connected 3 bones, each one made of 5 segments.
-These are :guilabel:`B-bones` but as you see, in :guilabel:`Edit mode` they are shown as rigid elements.
+In *An armature of B-Bones in Edit mode* we connected 3 bones, each one made of 5 segments.
+These are *B-bones* but as you see, in *Edit mode* they are shown as rigid elements.
-Look at :guilabel:`The same armature in Object mode`: now, in :guilabel:`Object mode`, we can see how the bones' segments smoothly "blend" into each other, even for roll.
+Look at *The same armature in Object mode*: now, in *Object mode*, we can see how the bones' segments smoothly "blend" into each other, even for roll.

 Of course,